 Asian Markets are trading slightly lower overnight as everyone waits for Jerome Powell’s testimony.
 Both the Hang Seng and Nikkei225 losing ground by 215 and 12 points respectively.

 Futures markets are still pricing in a 25 basis points cut later

-Asian markets are again mixed this morning as the potential fallout from the Hussein situation continues to unnerve the markets.
-The Hang Seng has risen 20 points at the time of writing whilst the Nikkei225 has fallen 40 points.
+Asian markets are mixed this morning as the Hang Seng gains 46 points whilst the Nikkei225 is lower by 107 points.

 US Consumer debt is now above those levels seen in 2008 and the Global Financial Collapse and warnings have